 Teaching your dog to eliminate outdoors takes patience, common sense, and realistic expectations.
 Housetraining is your dog’s first training experience and it is important that you make this first experience a good one.

+New Year?
+New Puppy?
 By now, you are either really excited about your new puppy and having a great time, or you are wondering: "What have I done to my life!?"
-In my business I've heard mostly these two extremes when people call for puppy classes or behavior work.
+I've heard mostly these two extremes when people call for puppy classes or behavior work.

 A crate is your absolute best management tool.
 I cannot imagine bringing up a well-behaved puppy without a crate.